leothorp/fullstack-typescript-starter/README.md

 Delete and reinstall all node_modules.
 Useful if debugging dependency issues.

 #### `build-client:prod`, `build-server:prod`, and `start-server:prod`
 Prod build / startup scripts, referenced in `render.yaml`.
 You'd only ever run these manually if testing the prod build locally.

-*Note that `start-server:prod` will apply any pending Prisma database migrations prior to starting the server.
+* Note that start-server:prod also applies any pending migrations (by calling `prisma-migrate:prod`, see below).

+#### `prisma-migrate:dev`
+During local dev, use this to generate a new migration SQL file for any changes to prisma.schema that aren't reflected in the database.
+This will also immediately apply those changes to the db.

+#### `prisma-migrate:prod`
+Used to apply pending migrations to a production (or otherwise non-local development) database.
+This is run automatically as part of `start-server:prod`.

-#### `local-db-shell`
+#### `db-shell:dev`
 Open a `psql` shell into the locally running dev database.

+#### `drop-db:dev`
+Delete the local dev database Docker container and its associated volume / all data within it.
+The next time `pnpm run start:dev` (or just `docker-compose up`) is run, it will be created as an empty db. `pnpm run migrate:dev` could then be used to reapply all migrations.

 #### Git hooks via [Husky](https://typicode.github.io/husky)